Aditya11Shrivastava/Rainfall-Prediction-Model/README.md

 # Model Comparison
 • A detailed comparison was made using accuracy and time taken by each model.
 The best-performing models were XGBoost and CatBoost based on a balance of accuracy and execution time.
+• However, if speed is an important thing to consider, we can stick with Random Forest instead of XGBoost or CatBoost.